ctdgc/ctdgc.github.io/README.md

 Join and invite others for a round.
 Whether you're planning for later in the week or looking for someone to join you last-minute, our instant communication and notification features enable you to connect with other golfers swiftly and efficiently.

 ### Lost and Found
 Did you you lose a disc?
-Does one you found only have a pdga number?
-Help reconnect people with their prized posessions!
+Did you find one without name and want to get it back to the owner?
+Help reconnect people with their prized posessions in our lost and found section!

 ### Buy / Sell / Trade
 We all know someone with too much plastic.
 Maybe it's you!
-Our community offers a dedicated space for you to buy/sell/trade disc golf equipment.
+Either way, our community offers a dedicated space for you to buy, sell and trade with others in the community.

 # Word on the street